SAILASYA-G/Branch-Prediction/README.md

 Constructed a branch predictor simulator and used it to design branch predictors well suited to the SPECint95 benchmarks.

-Successfully modelled four different branch predictors:
+Successfully modeled four different branch predictors:
   1. Smith n-bit counter predictor
   2. Bimodal Branch Predictor
   3. GShare Branch Predictor